boshyxd/speedbeaver/README.md

 ## Installation

 > [!CAUTION]
 > SpeedBeaver is NOT yet on PyPI!
-The below commands will not work until this README is updated and the project is fully released.
+The below command(s) will not work until this README is updated and the project is fully released.

 ```bash
 pip install speedbeaver